PirateforFreedom/TypeAgent/README.md

 * Defining and calling custom tools
 * Changing personas settings and role-playing

 You can also use TypeAgent to deploy agents as a *service*.
-You can use a TypeAgent server to run a multi-user, multi-agent application on top of supported type of agents  and supported LLM providers.
+You can use a TypeAgent server to run a multi-user, multi-agent application on top of supported LLM providers.